How Long Will an RV Fridge Run on Propane?

 Dometic Americana II Refrigerator with Fan

-With this RV fridge, there are two operation methods, LP gas or 110 volts AC.
+This RV fridge has two operation methods: LP gas or 110 volts AC.
 The electronic controls allow you to switch between the two with ease.

 Inside the fridge, you will enjoy the flexible shelving systems that adapt to your food storage needs.
 It also comes with LED lights that increase interior brightness by 30 percent.